A child can travel without a child car seat in some circumstances.

 - children aged 3 years or older can travel without a child’s car seat if they wear an adult seat belt

-On coaches, children can travel without a car seat or seat belt, if they’re not available.
+Children can travel without a car seat or seat belt, if they’re not available.

 If the correct child seat isn’t available, a child over 3 years of age can use an adult seat belt if the journey is all of the following: